codess-aus/ai-fundamentals/vision.md

 Image Classification is a ML model that predicts the category(class) that the contents of an image belong to.
 A set of images is used to train the model.
 The model can then be used to categorize a new image.

+Image classification is a process of applying class or category labels to images according to their visual characteristics.

 ### 2. Identify features of object detection solutions

 Example: Evaluating compliance with building safety regulations
 Example: Find people wearing masks in a room.
 Example: Returning bounding box coordinates for all identified people on a picture.
+Example: Tracking seasonal migration of animals from drone camera images.

 You should use Object Detection for returning bounding box coordinates for all identified animals on a photo.
 OD can process the image to identify various animals such as cats and dogs and return their coordinates.